 Safety and Risk Services (SRS) collaborates with students, staff, faculty, visitors, and the surrounding community, to safeguard life and health and mitigate threats to the university’s core mission of academics, research, and public service.
 SRS provides professional services, technical assistance and planning, education, and regulatory oversight.
 SRS is comprised of emergency management and fire prevention, environmental health and safety, campus geographic information systems, risk management, and the UO Police Department.

-The VPFA’s administrative services group is comprised of four units, two that support the university by providing essential services to the campus community—the Department of Parking and Transportation and Printing and Mailing Services—and two that provide administrative support to units within and outside of the VPFA portfolio—Finance and Administration Shared Services and VPFA IT Services.
+The VPFA’s campus services group is comprised of five units, three that support the university by providing essential services to the campus community—the Department of Parking and Transportation, Printing and Mailing Services, and the Vivian Olum Child Development Center—and two that provide administrative support to units within and outside of the VPFA portfolio—Finance and Administration Shared Services and VPFA IT Services.